colbsa/MusserSR.org/about-staff.md

 {% contentfor sidebar %}

-{% picture thumb /img/summer/staff.jpg --img class="img-fluid rounded mb-2" %}
+{% picture thumb /img/summer/staff.jpg --img class="img-fluid rounded mb-2" --alt Five staff in uniform and life vests jumping up in the air in front of a building %}
-{% picture thumb /img/summer/staff-paradefield.jpg --img class="img-fluid rounded mb-2" %}
+{% picture thumb /img/summer/staff-paradefield.jpg --img class="img-fluid rounded mb-2" --alt A dozen staff members in uniform in colors formation on the parade field in front of the flags %}

 <a class="btn btn-primary btn-block mb-2" href="https://colbsa.workbrightats.com/jobs/">Submit an Application</a>